tcharding/corepc/integration_test/README.md

 `BITCOIND_EXE=/opt/bitcoin-28.0/bin/bitcoind cargo test --features=28_0`

+## All features

+Note that this crate cannot be built with `--all-features` because of how the internal `v28_and_below` style feature gates work.

 ## Shell alias' for the impatient

 I have all the Core versions on my machine e.g., `/opt/bitcoin-28.0`